WebClub-NITK/DSC-NITK-Recruitments-2020/RECRUITMENT_TASKS_2020.md

 ### Description

-Microservice Architectural style is an approach to developing a single application as a suite of small services, each running its own processes and communicating with lightweight mechanisms.
+Microservice Architectural style is an approach to develop a single application as a suite of small services, each running its own processes and communicating with lightweight mechanisms.
 The services are:
 - Highly maintainable and testable
 - Loosely coupled
 - Independently deployable